 Guidance on Use of Courtroom Technology Equipment

-Please review the information below, if you have any questions regarding the use of courtroom technology, please contact the court’s Systems Office at (202) 357-6404.
+Please review the information below, if you have any questions regarding the use of courtroom technology, please contact the court’s I.T.
+Help Desk at (202) 357-6404.
 Training can also be arranged if required.

 Courtroom Technology Information

 Most courtrooms at the U.S. Court of Federal Claims contain the following technology:

 - Each courtroom contains 2-4 large screen monitors with desktop monitors for Judge, witness, council tables and lectern

 *courtroom resolution varies, common resolutions are: 1280x768, 1280x720, and 1920x1080

 - Document camera at lectern – display paper items on all screens in the courtroom